sercant/critique/docs/api.md

 ### Error Profile

 Profile definition for all errors messages in the system.
+Related [profile call](#get-critiqueprofileserror_profile).

 #### Error Semantic Descriptors